Computer Science & Engineering,

 My research focuses on tackling current challenges in data analysis and machine learning especially those of direct impact on society.
 Much of my recent research effort has been devoted to developing practical algorithms with rigorous guarantees for privacy-preserving data analysis.
 The goal of this area of research is to enable conducting highly accurate analyses over private, personal data while providing rigorous guarantees of privacy for individuals whose data are collected; that is, to achieve the seemingly paradoxical goal of learning from private data without learning private data!
 Part of my research also addresses fundamental questions in machine learning and privacy.

 Since Fall 2017, I have been an assistant professor in the Department of Computer Science and Engineering at The Ohio State University.
 Before joining OSU, I was a data-science postdoctoral fellow at University of California, San Diego.
 Prior to this, I was a postdoc in the Department of Computer Science and Engineering at The Pennsylvania State University.
 I completed my PhD in Electrical and Computer Engineering at University of Maryland, College Park, in 2012.
+I am a recipient of Google Faculty Research Award for year 2018.

 - July 2018: I am serving on the PC of TPDP 2018 (Workshop on Theory & Practice of Differential Privacy).
 Submission deadline (2-4 page abstract): July 27 (new date!).
 The workshop includes a wide range of topics revolving around data privacy.
 If you have results related to differential privacy, you are encouraged to submit your work by the deadline here!